WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-01-Duplicate-bug-detection-is-an-automation-game-changer.markdown

-at failures that followed an update of the OS or compiler, because every time we did that the failure investigation had to pass through a small number of people that decided whether or not the bugs merited investigation.
+at failures that followed an update of the OS or compiler, because every time we did that the failure investigation had to pass through a small number of people that decided whether or not the bugs merited a developer spending time on it.

 At this core of this investigation is establishing if a failure is new or not.

 A new failure strongly suggests "_Whatever you changed just now caused this failure._"

 A new failure that does not repeat on re-execution suggests (flake) "_This failure has been here for a while, probably before whatever you just changed._"

 We want developer time spent either changing product, or fixing